vamshi5557/cleo-test/README.md

 **************** For Mysql container ********

-Docker container is running at port 33060 download while terraform instance creation.
+Docker container is running at port 33060, which was downloaded at terraform instance creation.

 logged into docker container using docker exec -it mariatestdb bash